babalooso/odin-recipes/README.md

 # odin-recipes
-Basic recipe site for HTML practice
+Basic recipe site for HTML practice.
+Will follow up with thoughts/reflections after the exercise.